 We will be ordering lunch so if interested please bring cash.

 This year's experiment is set up with three types of experimental forecast desks that will have different areas of focus on aviation weather forecasting improvement and decision support for traffic flow management.
-Additionally, there will be a GOES-R desk that will leverage a suite of products to support the various experiment desks.
+Additionally, there will be GOES-16 imagery available that will leverage a suite of products to support the various experiment desks.
 More specific details and tasks related to each desk will be presented at the time of the experiment.
 Below is an overview of what can be expected at each of the desks.

 - Cloud (ceiling) and Visibility

 This desk will focus on continued testing of the use of the AWIPS Graphical Forecast Editor (GFE) for creating cloud and visibility products on a national scale.
 These grids will be adapted to a common editing methodology in the field and passed to simulated Weather Forecast Offices (WFOs) in the Operations Proving Ground for local scale manipultion

 This desk will compare cloud and visibility forecasting for the SFO terminal area using a super res UK Met Office model and other US based high res models to the RTMA/URMA.